MicGuard

 log stream --predicate 'subsystem == "com.pszypowicz.MicGuard"' --level debug

-Terminal tab 2 — launch MicGuard:
+Terminal tab 2 — start the dev daemon:

 Fish shell note